Kansattica/quick-markov/README.md

 You can also use `markov_model.hpp` in your own projects.
 It's a class, `markov_model`, that exposes two functions: `train` and `generate`.

-`train` takes a `std::vector<std::string>` and adds it to the model.
+`train` takes a `std::vector<stringlike>` and adds it to the model.
 Note that `train` `std::move`s from the strings and clears the vector to conserve memory.
+If you would like the vector to be preserved, `#define MARKOV_NO_GOBBLE_VECTOR` before including `markov_model.hpp`, but note that `train` will still attempt to `std::move` from whatever it's given.
 Each call to `train` is treated as one message.
 This is important because the first word is marked as a reasonable word to start a generated message on, and the last word is treated as a reasonable word to end a message on.
+A `stringlike` is anything that can be used to construct a `std::string` and compared to a `std::string` using `operator==`.
+Notably, this includes `std::string_view`.

 `generate` uses the trained model to produce a `std::string`.
 Note that you can freely intermix calls to `train` and `generate`- there's no intermediate step to "finalize" a model.
 If you'd like to prevent your model from being trained after a certain point, a `const markov_model` can `generate`, but not `train`.